Life Growing Up

 The Charity Film Awards celebrates the effective use of video by the third sector to change mindsets, raise awareness for the charity or fundraise.

-65,000 people took part in the public voting stage to determine the shortlist.
+400 charities entered the awards, More than 110,000 members of the public voted and 127 charities made the shortlist in the world's biggest cause-based film event.
 The Charity Film Awards panel of expert judges, which includes high profile names from entertainment, business, politics and media.
 Celebrity Ambassadors for Charity Film Awards include; Mariella Frostrup, Quentin Willson, Jason Bell and Chris Warburton.
 For more information, please visit www.CharityFilmAwards.com.

 A group of young people living with HIV from across the UK, participated in an arts engagement programme delivered by CHIVA during 2018, in partnership with the Lyric Hammersmith, and Turtle Key Arts.
 The group spent one weekend, and later, one week, working with creative professionals to explore their experiences of living with HIV.
 They worked with musicians, spoken word artists and performance art facilitators, to express and examine their experiences, challenges and successes.
 Alongside this process, participants had in-depth one to one interviews with writers and storytellers Danny Scheinman and Sarah Sutcliffe, who then used these interviews to inform the script of Life Growing Up.
 The script was devised into a physical performance piece featuring three actors, and the performance piece was then developed into the film.